 Is your Erasmus exchange in the Netherlands?
-Well, you won’t come back to Poland.
+Well then, you won’t want to come back to Poland.

 Because you’ll like weed too much.

 This is the reaction number 1.
 Sometimes there was also the reaction number 2, but it was occurring much less often than the reaction number 1.

 Because when you see how cool the university is there you will never want to study in Poland again.

 Yes, well… the reaction number 1 was happening definitely much more often.
 However, instead of wondering about the power of stereotypes, I decided to experience on my own what does it really mean to study in the Netherlands.

 After 8 months of managing all the paperwork and formalities connected with the preparation to the trip, sending lots of emails and choosing the best Cultural Studies courses, I packed my huge suitcase and took off to my adventure.
 The first thing that came to my mind when I entered the country of windmills and tulips was “does it always rain so much?”
 As I was to find out during my first 2 weeks – unfortunately, it does.
 As one of the Dutch friends told us, “Groningen is the only place on Earth when it’s raining from the bottom up, and the wind is constantly blowing in your face, no matter where you turn”.
 Yes, I laughed too, when I heard it for the first time.
 Today, trying to make my way through the city on my tiny blue bike, holding an umbrella in one hand and trying not to get killed by dozens of crazy students biking in my direction, I didn’t feel like laughing at all.